ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "You're not priests of Kemiss," Silviana said suddenly, her elven senses apparently detecting the same wrongness.

 The two men's facades cracked slightly.
-Aldwin's smile became predatory, while Cassius's eyes flashed with something that wasn't entirely human.
+Aldwin's smile became predatory, while something flickered in Cassius's eyes that wasn't entirely human.

 "Perceptive," Aldwin said.
 "But then, we expected no less from the so-called paladin's advisors."